0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 * **Left shift** starting from position $1$.

 ### MSTORE
-Assume that the words with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
+Assume that the word with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
 The `MSTORE` operation pops an element off the stack, interprets it as a memory address, and writes the remaining element at the top of the stack into the first element of the word located at the specified memory address.
 The remaining $3$ elements of the word are not affected.
 The diagram below illustrates this graphically.

 ![mstore](../../assets/design/stack/io_ops/MSTORE.png)